Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 ### PHP Ipam
 1 vCPU/1GB Ram/32GB Disk
-Since I like organization, this was one of the best VMs that i could create.
-As this allows me to have my IP address space organized also makes it easy to look up where i have free addresses for new projects.
+Since I like organization, this was one of the best VMs that I could create.
+As this allows me to have my IP address space organized also makes it easy to look up where I have free addresses for new projects.

 ### Gitlab runner
 2 vCPU/2GB Ram/250GB Disk
-This is actually the only docker host that i have, and is a companion to my gitlab server.
+This is actually the only docker host that I have, and is a companion to my gitlab server.
 This is responsible to run the pipelines in docker containers that are defined in gitlab. wether it can be to build malware stubs or compile malicious binaries (Yeah I'm a pentester, what did you expect).

 ### AFL-Master
 4 vCPU/4GB RAM/100GB Disk
-Since i do a bunch of work in Penetration Testing etc. i thought that having a dedicated, easily re-provisioned Fuzzing VM would be beneficial.
+Since I do a bunch of work in Penetration Testing etc. I thought that having a dedicated, easily re-provisioned Fuzzing VM would be beneficial.
 This is a machine that automatically installs [AFL](https://lcamtuf.coredump.c/afl), and is usually one of those that are just best left be to do its thing.
 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/AmericanFuzzyLoop.png" title="AFL Currently fuzzing for De-serialization bugs in PHP-7.12" >}}

 ### Jotta Cloud-Backup
 2 vCPU/4GB RAM/40GB Disk
-This is the only Non-Testing Windows VM that i run, because through my ISP and my contract I get a "Unlimited Cloud Backup solution" to JottaCloud... did i mention that I got it for free?
+This is the only Non-Testing Windows VM that I run, because through my ISP and my contract I get a "Unlimited Cloud Backup solution" to JottaCloud... did I mention that I got it for free?
 You can probably also guess what drives are currently mounted to be backed up!

 ### Plex server
 4 vCPU/4GB Ram/100GB Disk
 This is my only plex server for movies and tv-series.
-Since i travel 2-3 days sometimes, making hotel rooms boring! so this is accessible for me using my plex account.
+Since I travel 2-3 days sometimes, making hotel rooms boring! so this is accessible for me using my plex account.
 All the media is stored on Nidhoggr(NAS) and accessed over SMB.

 ### Transmission
 2 vCPU/2GB Ram/250GB Disk